 - The capture date/time will determine where the dataset lies on the timeline view and is defaulted from the capture time of the first submitted image.

-- In order to choose a time, click the time panel at the bottom of the date selector.
-When done, click elsewhere on screen to close the date selector dialog.
+- In order to choose a time, click the time panel to the right.

 The dataset name is how this dataset will be referred to in the Viewer and is defaulted to the dataset date.

 Ground Control Points / Checkpoints